phijack/homepage/content/authors/admin/_index.md

 - Visitors
 ---

+Hongao is a PhD student at Purdue University since 2021 fall and now I am working with Prof. Paul Valiant.

-Hongao is a project officer at Nanyang Technological University, which is a position similar to the research assistant in US.
+I was a project officer at Nanyang Technological University, which is a position similar to the research assistant in US.
 It is my honor to be supervised by Prof. Xiaohui Bei at NTU, Singapore.
 Before that, I was an undergraduate at Shanghai Jiao Tong University and did several research projects with Prof. Gravin and Prof. Lu from Shanghai University of Finance and Economics.

-I will be a Ph.D. student at Purdue University this fall and will be supervised by Prof. Alex Psomas.

-My research interests include Algorithmic Mechanism Design, Fair Division and Online Algorithm.
+My research interests include Algorithmic Mechanism Design, Fair Division, Online Algorithm, sublinear algorithm on big data and related statistics and learnability problem on online learning.
+I am now focusing more on statistics related algorithms and learning theory, even though I did some works on mechanism design and fair division, which I will try to keep working on.
 I also have broad interests in Theoretical Computer Science.